markchitoanteja/Bus-Reservation-System/README.md

-# CodeIgniter 4 Template

-A simple, ready-to-use template to get started with CodeIgniter 4 for rapid web development.
-This template comes with pre-configured essential features such as database setup, user authentication, and basic file structure.
+# Bus Reservation System – Capstone Project

+This is a **Bus Reservation System** built using the [CodeIgniter 4](https://codeigniter.com/) PHP framework.
+It is developed as a capstone project for **Eastern Samar State University - Can-Avid Campus** in collaboration with our client, **Eastern Goldtrans Tours**.
+The system is based on a ready-to-use CodeIgniter 4 template with essential pre-configured features like database setup, user authentication, and a clean project structure — ideal for rapid web development.

+## Project Features

+- Secure user authentication (with bcrypt hashing)
+- Admin panel for managing trips, bookings, and users
+- Route and schedule management
+- Real-time seat reservation
+- Trip history and reporting
+- UUID-based primary keys for improved data handling
+- Mobile-friendly UI with responsive components

 ## Requirements